top of page

 Chapelle Votive 1

-This chapel was situated southwest of the main enclosure wall.
-Its long axis was parallel to the wall.
-It lays on the level valley floor just before the escarpment to the sheer cliffs
+This chapel stood to the south-west of the main enclosure wall.
+Its long axis ran parallel to the wall.
+It lies on the level valley floor just before the escarpment to the sheer cliffs rising to the west.
+Its sanctuary lay to the north-west.

 01.jpg